CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/custom-overview.md

 ## Prerequisites

-Participants should have:
-Basic knowledge and understanding of the following
+Participants should have basic knowledge and understanding of the following

  - Azure Portal
  - Azure AI Foundry